 · The Lighthouse Project is a wide-ranging community organisation based in the top floor of a shopping centre in Middleton, north Manchester.
 It provides a safe and welcoming place where people can meet together, find support and access opportunities that are caring, social and educational.
 It runs many excellent projects, and its pantry opened in early 2019 at a special open day attended by its patron, the actor Steve Coogan.

 If you are interested in setting up a Pantry in your area then we can help.
-Our franchise package has been developed over a number of years and incorporates a wide range of experience, knowledge, support and essential materials in how to set up and run a Pantry.
+Our franchise package has been developed over a number of years and incorporates a wide range of experience, knowledge, support and essential materials and resources for how to set up and run a Pantry.
+To find out more, or register your interest, click the button below:

 It's more than just a full tummy, it's a massive link in the community